jericson/jericson.github.io/_posts/2023-06-26-problem_ai.md

 Something about this feels off and it took me several weeks of passively thinking about it to nail down the problem.
 It's not in what's said, but what's unsaid.
-When I get complaints about moderators (I got one this week on College Confidential) I try to reconstruct what happened from the user's perspective.
+When I get complaints about moderators (I got one this week on the site I currently manager) I try to reconstruct what happened from the user's perspective.
 Almost always the user fails to understand the site rules or the role of volunteer moderators.
 I carefully (and frequently quixotically) explain the